greg-raven/Uncommon-Sense/_posts/2018-07-14-in-america-the-citizen-is-sovereign.md

 ---
-title: 'In America, the citizen is sovereign'
+title: "In America, the citizen is sovereign"
 layout: post
 categories:
 - individualism